AkashNeil/diary/README.md

 * We can use comparison operators such as $gt, $lt, $lte, $gte.
 For e.g.
   * db.animals.find({\_id: {$gte:2}}, {\_id:1})
   * db.animals.find({\_id: {$gt:1, $lt:3}}, {\_id:1})
+* $in and $nin (not in) operators are a bit like 'equal' and 'not equal' respectively.
+* When used with an array, '$in' can be assumed to be 'either or' (any condition in the array can be true) while '$all' is like 'and', i.e. all conditions in the array must be true.
+* Dot notation can be used to access data.
 *

 #### Some helpful links: